dlmcpaul/EnphaseCollector/README.md

 # EnphaseCollector

-Uses the undocumented API in the Envoy device to collect individual solar panel data and upload to an influx db
+Uses the undocumented API in the Envoy device to collect individual solar panel data and upload to an influx db, pvoutput site or just as an internal view

 Can be run as a java application or using the docker image